deividAlfa/stm32_soldering_iron_controller/README.md

 To fix that, enter the [Calibration menu](Readme_files/Operation.md#calibration), insert a completely cold tip, enter Settings, adjust Zero set calibration and save.<br>
 After that, the offset will be compensated and the cold temperature will be normal.<br>
 It's highly recommended to recalibrate after changing this value.<br>

+### KSGER self-resetting<br>
+Some KSGER controllers use a linear regulator to convert 24V to 3.3V, which is a very bad design and generates a lot of heat.<br>
+With the oled displays, each pixel turned on consumes more power, and this firmware uses much larger numbers for the display.<br>
+Thus, this firmware uses some more power.
+The design is so bad that regulators will overload, dropping the voltage and causing a reset.<br>
+Ther're some options to fix this:<br>
+- Lower the display brightness to reduce the power consumption.<br>
+- Put a 100-150Ω resistor in series with the regulator (24V->Resistor->LDO input).
+The resistor will drop part of the voltage and reduce the stress on the regulator.<br>
+- Replace the LDO with a better one, or modify the board, adding a LDO that accepts a small heatsink to take away the heat.<br>
+- Use a small DC/DC step-down module to convert 24V to 5V, and feed 5V to the 3.3V LDO (best option, barely makes any heat).<br>

 ### Other issues<br>
 After fully reading the documentation, if you still have problems or doubts, please ask in the EEVblog thread:<br>